How to: Manage Status and State

 Introduction

-• Fetch information about a device connection.
+• Retrieving information about your device connection

-If you haven’t read the Implementing C2C: Setting Up guide, give it a quick glance before moving on!
+If you haven't already, please review the Implementing C2C: Setting Up guide before proceeding.

 MacOS

-brew install websocat
+Install with: brew install websocat

 Shell